rzvsd/AIFootballPredictions/project_notes/blueprint.md

 - `python -m scripts.audit_no_odds --upcoming PATH --as-of-date YYYY-MM-DD`: verifies `no_odds` mu/probabilities are invariant to odds changes in the upcoming feed.

 Open considerations
-- Fine-tune band thresholds and sigma per league; add EV/mu safety filters; run historical backtests.
+- Fine-tune band thresholds and sigma per league; add EV/mu safety filters.
 Ensure Elo recompute always runs with a cutoff to avoid future leakage.
+- Extend backtest to more leagues and longer date ranges; track cumulative profit/loss over time.